Eugene-Kai/keyboard-simulator/README.md

 ## About The Project

-Keyboard Simulator.
+Touchable Sensor Keyboard.
 Available types of keyboards - simple text(en and ru langs), number and phone.

 ### Built With